Towards a Coq-verified Chain of Esterel Semantics: Microstep Semantics Esterel.Semantics.Microstep -2mm

 \subsection{Intuition of the Microstep Semantics}

-The circuit works by propagating electric potentials through wires and logical gates until all wires get a stable~$0$ or~$1$ value.
-Similarly, our microstep semantics works by propagating control information through Esterel statements until reaching some maximal state of information, that is, a state where all Go, Res and Susp wires are no longer~$\bot$ and where all return codes are either $\whiteAll$ or $\black k$ for some integer~$k$.
-After everything has stabilized, the resulting state (in the sense of $\state p$) can be read off from the maximal state of information.
-This state is unique as we prove the microstep semantics to be confluent (Thm\ref{thm:microstep-confluence}).
-To measure information and account for its propagation, we use Scott ordering.
+A synchronous digital circuit works by propagating electric potentials through wires and logical gates until all wires have a stable~$0$ or~$1$ value.
+Similarly, our microstep semantics works by propagating control information through Esterel statements until reaching some maximal state of information, that is, a state where all Go and Res wires are no longer~$\bot$ and where all completion codes are either $\whiteAll$ (no execution, thus no completion code) or $\black k$ for some integer~$k$ (executed and returning completion code~$k$).
+After the microstep execution chain completes, the resulting state $\state{p'}$ can be read from this maximal state of information.
+This state is unique as we prove the microstep semantics to be confluent (Theorem~\ref{thm:microstep-confluence}, p.~\pageref{thm:microstep-confluence}).
+To measure information and account for its propagation, we use a Scott ordering that we define now.

-\paragraph{Scott ordering on microstate} The Scott order $p < q$ between two microstates $p$ and $q$ intuitively means that $q$ contains more information (is more defined) than $p$.
-It is defined recursively, by requiring that~$p$ and~$q$ have the same base statement and Sel values and that any input or output color in~$p$ is smaller (contains less information) than its corresponding one in~$q$.
-On input colors, we use a component-wise ordering of the Scott booleans Go, Res and Susp (that is, $\bot < +$ and $\bot < -$).
+\paragraph*{Scott ordering on microstates} The Scott order $p \le q$\marginlink[\#Mle]{Esterel.Semantics.Microstate}{-2mm} between two microstates~$p$ and~$q$ intuitively means that~$p$ contains no more information (is not more defined) than~$q$.
+It is defined recursively, by requiring that~$p$ and~$q$ have the same base statement and Sel values and that any input or output color in~$p$ is no larger (contains no more information) than the corresponding one in~$q$.
+On input colors, we use a component-wise ordering of the Scott Booleans Go and Res (that is, $\bot < +$ and $\bot < -$).

-The definition on output colors stems from the intuition that $\black k$ (resp. $\white K$) represents the fact that \MustName{} is $k$ (resp. \CanName{} is $K$).
+The definition of Scott ordering on output colors stems from the intuition that $\black k$ (resp., $\white K$) represents the fact that \MustName{} is $k$ (resp., \CanName{} is $K$).

 We require the Sel values to be the same to enforce that $p \le q$ entails that~$p$ and~$q$ have the same starting term, in particular the same base statement.
 Indeed, on microstates from different terms or different instants, the information available in both has no reason to be compatible and the comparison is not meaningful.